mkannan007/webdriverio-appium-cucumber/README.md

 4. The code for the page wise object repositories are maintained under the `test/pageObjects` directory
 5. The code for the scenario step implementaions are maintained under the `test/stepDefinitions` directory
 6. The outcome of the test execution and cucumber html report will under the `test/target` directory
-7. The webdriverio config file `wdio.conf.ts`, `tsconfig.json` and the formatter `prettierrc` are maintained in the root
+7. The webdriverio config file `wdio.conf.ts`, `tsconfig.json` and the formatter `.prettierrc` are maintained in the root